stefanopog/node-red-contrib-dominodb-docs/_docs/helloworld/helloworld-home.md

 <a name="top"/>

-The `custom.js` includes a widget called helloWorld.
+AAA ~~The~~ `custom.js` includes a widget called helloWorld.
 The complete code for the widget is right inside of the `custom.js`.
 This is not the approach that we will take to create and deploy widgets moving forward; however, it helps in understanding what is required to `register` a custom widget in ICEC.

 As seen in the previous topic, we added a set of arrays and script code in our init section to facilitate the registration process and we will use that process moving forward.